OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetworkManager.rst

     .. _ocanetworkmanager_classversion:

-    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2
+    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 3

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.
-Version 2 adds the control and media transport network properties and methods.

         This property has id ``1.2``.

-    .. _ocanetworkmanager_networks:

-    .. cpp:member:: OcaList<OcaONo> Networks

-        Object numbers of **OcaNetwork** objects, one for each network to which this device belongs. **Deprecated as of OCA 1.2.**

-        This property has id ``3.1``.

-    .. _ocanetworkmanager_streamnetworks:

-    .. cpp:member:: OcaList<OcaONo> StreamNetworks

-        Object numbers of **OcaStreamNetwork** objects, one for each network to which this device belongs. **Deprecated as of OCA 1.4.**

-        This property has id ``3.2``.

     .. _ocanetworkmanager_controlnetworks:

     .. cpp:member:: OcaList<OcaONo> ControlNetworks

         Object numbers of **OcaControlNetwork** objects, one for each control network to which this device belongs.
-Added in version 2.
+Deprecated in version 3 of this class.

         This property has id ``3.3``.